 - Ask the instructor for help and a realistic assessment of your performance in the class.
 Your instructor can help you, and you may be doing better than you think.

-- Contact Academic Support in the Library, or your academic department’s lab, or utilize a private supplemental instructor or tutor.
+- Contact Center for Student Success in the Library, or your academic department’s lab, or utilize a private supplemental instructor or tutor.

 - Talk to your academic advisor, or seek assistance at the Advising and Counseling Office.

 - Drop back to an easier course.
 If you do drop back to an easier course, check with the Financial Aid Office to see if it will impact your current aid.

 - Persons convicted of drug trafficking or possession under federal or state law may be ineligible to receive federal student aid including grants, loans and work-study programs.